Worship At EET

 Join Us in Worship

-See the East End Temple Everywhere page for upcoming dates of our services.
+See our Calendar for upcoming dates of our services.

 Shabbat at East End Temple is a celebration of community and spirit.
 We gather in our beautiful sanctuary for a reflective and uplifting musical prayer service.
 Our regular Kabbalat Shabbat service takes place every Friday night at 6:15 pm, and is about one hour and fifteen minutes long.
 Using Mishkan T’filah, the Union for Reform Judaism’s current prayer book, our service weaves a combination of Hebrew and English prayers and modern and traditional melodies.
 Come join us in welcoming Shabbat at our elevating and inspiring service.
 All are welcome.